pyinat/pyinaturalist/docs/user_guide/authentication.md

 ::::

-Note that in any shell, these environment variables will only be set for your current shell session.
-I.e., you can't set them in one terminal and then access them in another.
+Note that in any shell, these environment variables will only be set for your current shell session; you cannot set them in one terminal and access them from another.

 ## Keyring Integration
 To handle your credentials more securely, you can store them in your system keyring.